elastic/ecs/experimental/README.md

 ## Schema Files

 The [schemas](./schemas) directory contains the YAML files for the experimental field definitions.
-These are not complete schemas themselves, but are settings meant to merge with the official schema spec using the `--include` generator flag.
+These are not always complete schemas.
+They can also be supplemental changes to be merged with the official schema spec, using the `--include` generator flag.

 Example usage: